 Acute Myeloid Leukemia Refractory AML Relapsed AML AML Newly diagnosed high-risk AML Leukemia Leukemia, Myeloid Leukemia, Myeloid, Acute Cytarabine Alvocidib Mitoxantrone

 - Be between the ages of ≥18 and ≤65 years

 - Have an established, pathologically confirmed diagnoses of AML by World Health Organization (WHO) criteria excluding acute promyelocytic leukemia (APL-M3) with a bone marrow of >5% blasts based on histology or flow cytometry

-- Be in first relapse (within 24 months of CR) or have primary refractory AML (no CR or CRi after 2 cycles of intensive anthracycline/cytarabine ± etoposide or cladribine induction) or have NDHR AML as defined in this protocol.
+- Be in first relapse (within 24 months of CR) or have failed induction therapy* (no CR or CRi after treatment with an intensive regimen (eg, anthracycline/cytarabine ±etoposide, gemtuzumab ozogamicin, or cladribine) or have newly diagnosed high-risk AML as defined in this protocol.